-7.4.3 SAI
+7.4.3 Soil-to-Air Interfaces

-External corrosion can occur at the interface where partially buried pipe or buried pipe egresses from soil (and/or concrete).
-Note that areas where pipe is unintentionally, but permanently, contacting the soil (e.g. due to soil movement) should be treated as SAIs as well.
+External corrosion can occur at the interface where partially buried pipe or buried pipe enters or leaves soil (and/or concrete).
+Note that areas where the pipe is unintentionally, but permanently, contacting the soil (e.g. due to soil movement) should be treated as SAIs as well.
 Typically, the corrosion can extend from 12 in.
 (30 cm) below to 6 in.
 (15 cm) above the soil surface.

-Inspection at grade should include checking for coating damage, bare pipe, and pit depth measurements.
+Inspection should include checking for coating damage, bare pipe, and pit depth measurements.
 If significant corrosion is noted, thickness measurements and excavation may be required to assess whether the corrosion is localized to the SAI or can be more pervasive to the buried system.
 Thickness readings at SAIs can expose the metal and accelerate corrosion if coatings and wrappings are not properly restored.